gosqasorg/home/README.md

 * Developing a culture of authentiacing quality assurance tester identity.
 * Developing best practices that make fraud impractically difficult.

+# A Note on Our Trademarks

+Although all of our code is open-source, you may not user our trademarkes without written permission.
+Our trademarks include:
+1. The word GOSQAS
+2. The term "Global Open Source Quality Assurance System"
+3. The "purple hands" logo
+4. The word-ard GOSQAS with the "purple hands" symbol in the letter O.

 # Licenses

 Unless otherwise labelled, everything in the repo is licensed under the [Public Invention License Guidelines](https://github.com/PubInv/PubInv-License-Guidelines), which specifies different licenses for different kinds of matter: